 I have been taking a leaf out of Dr. Caroline Leaf’s book (sorry couldn’t resist that pun): “Switch on your Brain” and used a mind map to do a 21 day meditation on a single thought.

-In the mind map above I have taken the 8 words from the original New Testament Greek, transliterated them into English and put them in boxes around the central theme of the verse.
+In the mind map above I have taken the 8 words from the original New Testament Greek and put them in boxes around the central theme of the verse.
 Then I have taken the most common translations of the Greek words and listed them against each box.
 The words in a different colour (e.g. “true”) are the ones used most often, or, in some cases, exclusively by the main English translations (NIV, KJV, NKJV, NLT, NASB, ESV, NRSV).

 I have also been spending quite a bit of time adding to the branches the things that are actually true, honourable, right, pure, lovely, commendable, excellent and praiseworthy.
 It is quite amazing the amount of things that fall under those categories once you start to expand on them.
 There are numerous elements to God, family, church, the bible, work, creation, music, books, films, etc. that fit into each category.
 In other words, there are plenty of good things to think about.